MATSMACKE/hawk/docs/spec.md

 Hawk is a language designed to help physicists automate tasks, such as performing calculations or processing data.
 As such, it has a lot of features (e.g. built in uncertainties) that will make these jobs easier.

-Please note until 1.0.0 not all features in this spec are guaranteed to be implemented
+Please note: Until 1.0.0, not all features in this spec are guaranteed to be implemented
 ### Basic Syntax

-Hawk's basic syntax is akin to that of ES6 or sometimes Rust.
-The goal with the syntax is to make it as easy as possible to understand and reason about.
-It uses newlines for line endings (no semicolons).
+Hawk has a C-style syntax, and is oftentimes similar to ES6.
+The syntax is very permissive, so any form of indication of a line ending is unnecessary, although newlines certainly help with code style and readability.

+#### Statements

+Statements in Hawk can either be a single statement using a keyword such as `let`, an expression statement, or a block (multiple statements encased in `{}`).

 #### Variables

 ##### Declare mutable

 `let var = val`

-##### Declare constant

-`const var = val`

 #### Conditionals: